mhaidarhanif/rewinds/README.md

 - Connect Vercel project to Axiom for better log management.
 - Connect to Highlight to report and analyze errors.
 - Use [Google Search Console](https://search.google.com/search-console/about) to check the sitemap and SERP-related stuffs.
-- Use [Clerk](https://clerk.com) to [replace Remix Auth](https://clerk.com/docs/quickstarts/get-started-with-remix) if you need more than this.
+- Use Clerk or Auth0 to [replace Remix Auth](https://clerk.com/docs/quickstarts/get-started-with-remix) if you need more than this.

 ## Some Details